 Step 7: Reconcile Differences

-In a perfect world there will be no differences between what you physically counted and what your POS had listed as stock on hand.
-If there are differences, now’s the time to account for that.
+Once you’ve completed your physical inventory count, you’re ready to reconcile.
+In a perfect world, there would be no differences between what you physically counted and what your POS had listed as stock on hand.
+If there are, now’s the time to account for that.

 Lightspeed POS and other modern POS systems can revolutionize the way your small business manages inventory.
-For many small businesses, Inventory management is the one area where people are still using the same technology and methods used generations ago.
+For many small businesses, inventory management is the one area where people are still using the same technology and methods used generations ago.